- What is Autoimmune Encephalitis (AE)?

-Treatment of symptoms – in particular agitation and sleeplessness, using benzodiazepines is common and appropriate.
-High-dose Lorazepam (trademark: Ativan) is highly effective for AE patients.
+For treatment of symptoms – in particular agitation and sleeplessness – benzodiazepines are commonly prescribed.
+High-dose Lorazepam (trademark: Ativan) can be highly effective for AE patients.

-Note that because of the completely different disease mechanism, use of anti-psychotic drugs commonly used to treat bipolar disorder and schizophrenia such as Clozapine (Clozaril) and Risperidone (Risperidal) may not be effective, and may actually increase the severity of AE symptoms.
+Note that because of the completely different disease mechanism, use of anti-psychotic drugs commonly used to treat bipolar disorder and schizophrenia such as Clozapine (Clozaril) and Risperidone (Risperidal) may not be effective, and according to some clinicians may actually increase the severity of AE symptoms.

-Failure to respond to anti-psychotics can be a diagnostic clue that the actual cause of psychosis may be autoimmune encephalitis.
+Failure to respond to anti-psychotics may be a diagnostic clue that the actual cause of psychosis may be autoimmune encephalitis.

 What is the frequency of relapse after having an acute episode of AE?

 The Lancet Neurology article reported that 12% of patients had at least one relapse within two years.

 What social services are available for children (in the U.S.) who have AE?